reacharnab330/CortexAnalyst-SiS/README.md

 <img src="https://github.com/reacharnab330/CortexAnalyst-SiS/blob/main/data-flow.PNG">

-User Input: User types a question in the Streamlit chat interface (e.g., "How many EVs were registered in 2023?").
+User Input: User types a question in the Streamlit chat interface (e.g., "How many EVs were registered in 2023?")
-Prompt Processing: process_message sends the prompt to send_message.
+Prompt Processing: process_message sends the prompt to send_message
-Cortex Analyst API Call: send_message invokes the Cortex Analyst API, passing the prompt and semantic model.
+Cortex Analyst API Call: send_message invokes the Cortex Analyst API, passing the prompt and semantic model
-SQL Generation: Cortex Analyst uses the YAML to map the prompt to the underlying table and generates an SQL query (e.g., SELECT COUNT(*) FROM ev_registration_details WHERE model_year = '2023').
+SQL Generation: Cortex Analyst uses the YAML to map the prompt to the underlying table and generates an SQL query (e.g., SELECT COUNT(*) FROM ev_registration_details WHERE model_year = '2023')
-SQL Execution: In display_content, the generated SQL is executed via session.sql(), querying the table in Snowflake.
+SQL Execution: In display_content, the generated SQL is executed via session.sql(), querying the table in Snowflake
 Results Display: The results are returned and displayed in Streamlit

 # Project overview